Selection Criteria

 Personal development includes skills and activities outside of coursework and employment.
 Examples include, but are not limited to, study abroad, volunteering for various organizations, and striving to excel in a hobby such as particular sport or craft.

-How do your life experiences contribute to the increasing diversity of the profession and student body?
-Factors that contribute to an applicant’s diversity include, but are not limited to, life experiences, work experiences, professional goals, geographical background (rural, urban or suburban), cultural background, disadvantaged status, and other information that may be considered as contributing to diversity.
-Weight will be given to qualified applicants who possess characteristics that are underrepresented in the profession and who would contribute to the overall diversity of the class.
+How do your life experiences contribute to an environment where all people are valued, appreciated, and respected?
+Factors that contribute to an applicant’s contribution include experiences, activities, and academic work that demonstrate these goals.
+Weight will be given to qualified applicants who possess characteristics that are underrepresented in the profession and who would contribute to the overall welcoming environment of the class.

 Special circumstances